-Market for Anti-infective Programs
+Market for Anti-infective Programs.

-There are currently approximately 83 million prescriptions written for antibiotics annually in the U.S (www.iatrogenic.org/library/antibioticlib.html). and it is estimated that the worldwide market for antibiotics was worth approximately 23.7 billion in 2004 (www.pharmaprojectsplus.com).
+There are currently more than 100 million prescriptions written for antibiotics annually in the U.S. and we estimate the worldwide market for antibiotics to be more than \$26 billion.
 Although our products are too early in development to make accurate assessments of how well they might compete, if successfully developed and marketed against other products currently existing or in development at this time, the successful capture of even a relatively small global market share could lead to a large dollar volume of sales.
-Some of the antivirals that SIGA is developing are for biowarfare agents and the market for that area is currently unknown, however, there is funding available to purchase these drugs in Project Bioshield as well as through the Department of Defense.
-Markets for the other antiviral programs at SIGA vary widely depending on the virus and where they are endemic.
-Each of these programs will be assessed on an individual basis as they approach the New Drug Application stage.